Configuring OpenDNS on your Network

 You may not be aware of it, but when you accessed the Internet to read this page, you were already using DNS.
 In fact, you use it every day on the Internet.
 In order to access the Internet every router, modem, smart phone and computer uses DNS.
 By default most networks use the DNS services provided by their internet service provider (ISP).
 OpenDNS is alternative DNS service that can replace your ISP’s DNS.

 Why would you use OpenDNS rather than your ISP’s DNS?
-Our service provides faster, more reliable DNS that prevents access to domains hosting internet level phishing, malware, and botnets as well as offers custom content filtering settings.
+Our service provides faster, more reliable DNS that prevents access to domains hosting internet level phishing, malware, and Command and Control Callback as well as offers custom content filtering settings.
 Our DNS network is truly global, so we're always available and always faster, no matter where you are.
 We also offer network statistics so that you can see the DNS requests made on your network.
 This article will walk you through configuring OpenDNS and using its different features.

 Table of Contents